-Until Infrastructure issues are properly addressed and it can be demonstrated that the Plan properly complements The Science Vale Area Strategy the modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus.
+Until Infrastruc cture issues are properly addressed and it can be demons trated that at the Plan properly complements The Science Vale Area S Strategy the modificatio ns are neces sary:

+Remove the entire allocation of 850 homes from the Harwell East Campus.

 Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)).
 Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus.

-Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didoot A (capacity for 425 houses), or (c) Rowstock (capacity for 515 houses), or (d) Land West of Steventon (capacity for 350 houses), or (e) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district.
-Or reduce the total SHMA allocation for the District by 1000 Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example:

+(a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes)

+(b) Didcot A (capacity for 425 houses), or

+(c) Land West of Steventon (capacity for 350 houses), or

+(d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district.

+Or reduce the total SHMA allocation for the District by 1000

+Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.

 Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.

-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.7.
-If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
-X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
-If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: \Box
+After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

-Please note the Inspector will de termine the most annronr iate procedure to add ont to hear those who have indicated that they wish to p participate at the oral part of the examination. opt to rical those Wild Signature: Date: 05/12/14
+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Name or Organisation : David Scott, 5 Name or Organisation : David Scott, 52 Chilton Field Way 3.
+Name or Organisation : 3.
 To which part of the Local Plan does this representation relate?
-Paragraph 5.108 Police Core Policy 15 Proposals Мар 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes Х No Please mark as appropriate.
-Please give details of why you consist unsound or fails to comply with the possible.
-If you wish to support the legal complicance with the duty to co-operate comments. duty to co-oper ate.
-Please b e as precise as ocal Plan or its
+Paragraph 5.108 Policy Core Policy 15 Proposals Map 4.
+Do you consider the Local Plan is $:$ 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes x No Please mark as appropriate.

+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Please be as precise as possible.